 1.3.2.2 Implementing the map and pins

-With the Table created and API’s functioning, the map and map pins can be implemented and the API’s utilised to retrieve information from the database to place the pins in the correct location.
+With the Table created and API’s functioning, the map and map pins can be implemented and the APIs utilised to retrieve information from the database to place the pins in the correct location.
 Google Maps and HERE Maps are two reasonable choices for the project, however HERE Maps was chosen due to previous experience using it in TMA352.
 HERE provide numerous code examples, including some which illustrate how to initialise the map, how to centre it on a specified location, how to restrict the movement of the map within specified boundaries and place a marker at a specified location (HERE, 2023).
 These code examples were modified with map centred on Liverpool and a marker at a hard coded location.
 Accessing the API for the map requires creating an account with HERE, registering an app with them and then generating an API key which can be inserted in the code as shown in figure 7.